 If you're not sure what type of credit card you need, this guide to credit cards could help.

-Once you're pre-approved, you'll still need to pass their identity and fraud checks to get the card.
+Once you're pre-approved, you'll still need to pass their identity and fraud checks to get the card, so pre-approval isn’t a guarantee.

 But we cannot guarantee you'll be accepted for every credit card.
 We can only give you an idea of your chances of being approved.